debimishra2020/CodeEngg/Snowflake Cloud DB/README.md

-** A Readme File ** Last Update Date: Aug-07-20
+** A Readme File ** Last Update Date: Feb-11-21

-Few Customer appreciations/ good words has been Attached.
+This repository is based on Snowflake various Features along with SQL Coding and etc.